idris-hackers/atom-language-idris/README.md

 ## Todo

  - Add better support for drawing attention to error-messages
- - Improve the syntax-highlighting (the current is base on the Sublime plugin)
+ - Improve the syntax-highlighting (the current is based on the Sublime plugin)
  - Add autocompletion
  - Add a REPL
  - ...